Bchuasj/SPM_Project/README.md

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20add%20course%20to%20LJ.jpg)

 5. There will be a message in green indicating that "Course(s) added successfully!" (as shown below) and the newly added course will be one of the courses added under "Customer Service Representative" Learning Journey.
-In our case, it is course with Course ID "SAL003".
+In our case, the course added is that of Course ID "SAL003".

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20successfully%20add%20course%20to%20LJ.jpg)

 4. To remove courses from Learning Journey, click on the "Delete" button next to course you would like to delete.
-In this case, we chose to delete the SAL003 course.
+In our case, we chose to delete the SAL003 course.

 ![alt text](https://github.com/Bchuasj/SPM_Project/blob/main/Screenshots/staff%20delete%20course%20view%20from%20LJ.jpg)